 Saskatoon First Aid is the leading first aid service and course provider of first aid, cardiopulmonary resuscitation (CPR), and automated external defibrillation (AED) training in Saskatoon.
 Customers can purchase first aid supplies, register for courses and rent first aid attendants at the lowest prices in Saskatchewan.
 Learn to manage life threatening emergencies such as choking, heart attacks, cardiac arrest, stroke, hypoglycaemia, hypothermia, internal bleeding and many more emergencies by enrolling in a Saskatchewan approved first aid course.
 Registration can be completed via a variety of methods including on-line, via telephone, on-line chat, in person or by email.
 This provider prides itself on great customer services, common sense business practises and the best training available.
 Enrol for CPR and first aid courses now by using the contact information provided below.

-Registration Information for Saskatoon First Aid
+Registration Information for First Aid and CPR Courses in Saskatoon

 Registration for courses can be completed via a number of ways.
 Here’s some basic contact information:

 Feel free to contact this provider any day from 9 am to 5 pm.